 But this won’t be an easy sell to a skeptical public that’s been perplexed by the epidemic-like rise of food allergies since the early 2000s – and the experts know this.

-Lack and Dr. James Baker of FARE raised what they see as the need for a “change in culture” as they spoke to journalists at the LEAP-On press conference at the AAAAI annual meeting in early March.
+At the AAAAI annual meeting in early March 2016, Lack and Dr. James Baker of FARE raised what they see as the need for a “change in culture” as they spoke to journalists at the LEAP-On press conference.

 Baker picked up on the theme.
 “I think for a long time we vilified these [allergenic] foods, and there’s nothing inherently wrong with intake.”
 Of the related EAT study, which saw parents trying to introduce up to six potentially allergenic foods with mixed success but no serious reactions, Baker said that “EAT reinforces how complex and difficult it is to be a parent, and to try to feed your child and do the right thing.
-When you get these negative perceptions of foods, it puts a lot of stress on families.
-I think the good news about this information is that there’s no reason not to do this, there’s no harm that has come from early introduction.”
+When you get these negative perceptions of foods, it puts a lot of stress on families.”

 While food introduction is clearly winning out over avoidance as the right approach, with vulnerable babies, there remains such emotion for the parent, such a visceral need to protect.
 Avoidance not only hasn’t worked, but appears to have promoted allergies – yet it was so easy to buy into.
 There were no intimidating baby spoonfuls; baby just didn’t eat that.
 But if we take heart in the good safety profile of the LEAP and EAT studies, perhaps as a community we can break from this too-comfortable attachment to avoidance.

 I’ve been a journalist for a long while, and I recognize a communications challenge when I see one.
 I predict that getting across the news of the proposed guidelines will require considerable effort, and that both parents and doctors will have many questions, including the “how-to” ones that Lack raises.
-NIAID assures me that once the guidelines are final, the organization will be issuing supporting materials for doctors and the public, and encouraging their dissemination.
+NIAID has said that with the unveiling of the guidelines, the organization will be issuing supporting materials for doctors, and encouraging their dissemination.